robinwojcik3/Plantnet-/README.md

   retrieved from the IGN API Carto.
 It now includes layers for **Réserves Naturelles Nationales et Régionales**, **Arrêtés Préfectoraux de Protection de Biotope**, **Espaces Naturels Sensibles** and **Zones humides**.
+- Long pressing for three seconds on the interactive map opens a pop‑up linking to Google Maps at the pressed location.